 Here are those questions … above all, let’s discover together something about this beautiful country that you didn’t already know.

 Italy got its name from the Latin word ‘vitulus’, meaning ‘calf’.
-In fact, according to the most popular theory, in ancient times Southern Italy was renowned for the abundance of its cattle.
+In fact, according to the most popular theory, ‘Italia’ was an ancient name for the country and especially people of Southern Italy.
+Originally it was spelled ‘Vitalia’ that should come from same root of the Latin word ‘vitulus’.
+As a matter of fact, Southern Italy was renowned for the abundance of its cattle.
 Romans later extended the name to cover the entire peninsula.

 Italian sports teams wear blue shirts as a tribute to the House of Savoy, the royal family under whom Italy was unified in 1861.
 It was first used in 1911 and quickly become the symbol of the sport.